 US Midstream consists of the Anadarko, East Texas, North Texas and Texas Express NGL systems, which include natural gas and NGL gathering and transportation pipeline systems, natural gas processing and treating facilities, condensate stabilizers and an NGL fractionation facility.
-In addition, US Midstream has trucking, rail and liquids marketing operations.
+In addition, US Midstream has rail and liquids marketing operations.
+Enbridge's ownership interest in US Midstream, held through EEP, was 19.0% as at December 31, 2016 (December 31, 2015 - 19.2%).